-Today is “Saturday in the Second Week of Lent.”
-Scroll over “Lenten Devotions” above and click on that day; or if on your phone, tap “Menu,” and then tap the arrow beside “Lenten Devotions,” and then tap “Saturday in the Second Week of Lent.”
+Today is “Holy Saturday.”
+Scroll over “Lenten Devotions” above and click on that day; or if on your phone, tap “Menu,” and then tap the arrow beside “Lenten Devotions,” and then tap “Holy Saturday.”

 Greetings in Christ Jesus.
 My name is Stephen Taylor, ordained Baptist minister of eighteen years pastoral experience and Ph.D. candidate of Southwestern Baptist Theological Seminary in Fort Worth, Texas.
 Better than that, I am married to a godly woman, Karla, who has been very patient with me since 1989.
 I have two daughters, both of whom I homeschooled for extended periods of time, who became godly young women, and who ran off and married godly young men, all of which is very proper.
 The oldest daughter has even seen fit to bless me with a grandson and a granddaughter who are both bundles of exceeding joy.
 As you can see, I am quite blessed.

 This website is dedicated to helping people grow in the wisdom and knowledge of our Lord Jesus Christ through the gift of writing that the Lord has given to me.
 It is specifically about helping His people grow in godliness, the theme you see repeated above.
 I write devotions with this aim and hope that they might be of some help to God’s people.
 Full disclosure: I am of a Reformed bent, meaning that my understanding of Scripture is primarily informed by the Reformers and their successors of the sixteenth and seventeenth centuries.
 However, as a student of church history and theology, I strive to remain true to that teaching handed down once for all unto the saints through every age of the Church.
 I like to think of myself as a “catholic” Christian, as the Reformers thought of themselves.